Frame building 101 by Steven Willis

 I do not view myself as a true KOF (keeper of the flame) but in my heart I feel that I am.
 The frames I build while not up to the quality of so many very talented frame builders out there I feel my construction is closer to what you may have found seventy years ago when it was more common to find your local independent bike store would also dabble in frame making.
 All twenty or so frames of mine, have been built for friends with fit problems this is the first frame I am making just for a friend that wanted one of my frames.
 Like a piece of me will be with them forever.
 It is kind of cool.
 I will try and get some more pictures up of the process.
 And if you have any questions or comments please feel free to email me at The Bike Stand.

-I just got a great repair in a fun winter brazing job worth a look at this Raleigh folder.
+This was a small fun repair done on a winter day in 2008, maybe worth a look at this Raleigh folder.

 Starting a new frame build up and yes it is made in America with American made tubing and lugs